CarlosIvanSoto/rest-api-flask/README.md

 # TASK'S LIST API
-## Flask, Flask-SQLAlchemy, SQLAlchemy, psycopg2 in Docker
+## Flask, Flask-SQLAlchemy, SQLAlchemy, psycopg2, Postgres, pgAdmin4 in Docker

-A dockerized app built on top of Flask, Postgres and SQLAlchemy in Python3
+A dockerized app built on top of Flask, Postgres and SQLAlchemy in Python 3.11

 ## Requirements